CIVA-Lab/DMNet_Rina/README.md

   year={2021}
 }

-This codes is for ISBI2021 6th Cell Segmentation and Tracking Challenge secondary track
+This codes is for ISBI2021 6th Cell Segmentation and Tracking Challenge

 # Instructions

 ## Setting up environment